Laparoscopy Monopolar L Hook vs Bipolar L Hook – Power vs Precision in Electrosurgery

 Clinical advantages:

-They are commonly used in device placement and advanced procedural stages.
+They are commonly used in routine laparoscopic procedures.

 Key characteristics: